-George Russell is a Mercedes-AMG Petronas Motorsport supported British Racing Driver and the reigning 2017 GP3 Series Champion with ART Grand Prix.
+George Russell is a Mercedes-AMG Petronas Motorsport supported British Racing Driver and the new 2018 FIA Formula 2 Champion with ART Grand Prix.

 George is a 20 year old British Rising Star from Kings Lynn, who is aiming to make the final steps up the motorsport ladder and reach the goal of Formula One.

 His career began with humble beginnings in karting from 2006.
 His talent was clear to see from an early age, as he swooped to the MSA British Cadet Champion and British Open Champion in 2009, announcing himself to the world of British Motorsport.

 In 2010 he moved to the Rotax Mini Max category where he became Super One British champion, Formula Kart Stars British Champion and also won the Kartmasters British Grand Prix in a dominant season.

 Russell graduated to the Premier Junior Karting class (KF3) the following season, where he won the SKUSA Supernationals title and became the CIK-FIA European Junior Champion in 2012 and 2013, to complete his lucrative karting CV.

 George embarked on his first season of single-seater racing in 2014, claiming the BRDC Formula 4 Championship title at the first attempt.